Proper connective differential graded algebras and their geometric realizations: Smoothness, regularity and t-structures

 Let $k\to \ell$ be a field extension.
 Because being finite dimensional is preserved by base change so is the regularity we have just observed.

-\begin{prop} Let $A$ be a finite dimensional DG-algebra.
+\begin{prop} Let $A$ be a finite dimensional dg algebra.
 Given a field extension $k\to \ell$ let $A_\ell$ denote the base change $A\otimes_k \ell$ of $A$ to $\ell$.
 Then $\sfD^\b(A_\ell)$ is regular, i.e. $\sfD^\b(A)$ is ``geometrically regular''. \end{prop} \begin{proof} Clearly $A_\ell$ is finite dimensional over $\ell$ so Lemma~\ref{lem:Dbreg} applies. \end{proof}